jperrett256/config-misc/README.md

 The Windows Terminal can be configured with a [settings.json file](https://learn.microsoft.com/en-us/windows/terminal/install#settings-json-file).

 I have added a Neovim profile, with no padding or scrolling, for the sole purpose of using with Neovim.
+Also added the same thing for using Neovim within WSL.

 ### Windows setup

 sudo.ps1 is a script that creates an elevated powershell window with the same current directory.
 (Useful script; put it somewhere and at that location to PATH.) win_setup.ps1 is an attempt to start automating my Windows configuration/setup.
-Currently just adds programs I often use to system PATH.
+Currently just adds programs I often use to system/user PATH.
-(TODO support for adding things to user path?)